 Milford Sound Cruise

 The drive from Queenstown to Milford Sound is spectacular.
-It is long—about 5 hours—but the views are wonderful and with Real Journeys, you can get out and take in the scenery at a number of stops along the way.
+It is long—about 5 hours—but the views are wonderful, and with Real Journeys, you can get out and take in the scenery at a number of stops along the way.

-Scenery on the drive from Queenstown
+The scenery on the drive from Queenstown

 The weather at Milford Sound is unpredictable.
 Most of the day, it was raining, and we even had a bit of hail.
 Milford Sound is still spectacularly beautiful in weather like this, and the clouds even add to the drama.
 You can get amazing photos from the boat and truly appreciate the grandeur of the mountains rising from the water!